openthread/ot-docs/site/en/guides/border-router/external-commissioning.md

 To learn how to commission without an external Commissioner, see [Thread Commissioning](/guides/build/commissioning).

-## Build OTBR

-To commission a device, first you need to [build your OTBR](https://openthread.io/guides/border-router/build).

 ## Form the Thread network

-Now that you've set up your border router and verified the OTBR services, it's time to form the Thread network.

 ### Web GUI